Alimi15/Facebook-Marketplaces-Recommendation-Ranking-System/README.md

 ## Milestone 3

 Creates vision model using PyTorch to predict item category based on the image.
+Used PIL to load image and then transformed to torch tensor using torch.transforms

+## Milestone 4

+Creates text model using PyTorch to predict item category based on the image.
+Used BERT to create text embeddings.